shannaniggans/fancy4n6.github.io/_posts/2022-05-20-ACSC-BSides-IR-Challenge-2021-04-Privilege-Escalation.md

 **Note: See <a target="_blank" href="{{ site.baseurl }}/ACSC-BSides-IR-Challenge-2021-Setup/" target="_blank">this page </a>for tool set up and explanations.**

 > <a target="_blank" href="https://attack.mitre.org/tactics/TA0004/">TA004</a> - **Privilege Escalation** consists of techniques that adversaries use to gain higher-level permissions on a system or network.
 Adversaries can often enter and explore a network with unprivileged access but require elevated permissions to follow through on their objectives.
 Common approaches are to take advantage of system weaknesses, misconfigurations, and vulnerabilities.These techniques often overlap with Persistence techniques, as OS features that let an adversary persist can execute in an elevated context.

-## 4 - Privilege Escalation
->So the actor was aware that sample 2 was replicated onto CORP-WEBDEV, giving them access further into the network.
-What would they have done next?

 ### PE-1
 <h5>It looks like the actor ran some more reconnaissance commands and, once again, forgot to clean up after themselves.
 What time (UTC) was the file containing the command's output created?</h5>